Vascular Neurology Fellowship

 The fellow will respond to Stroke Pager calls during weekdays and nights and weekends, when on service, and provide 24-hour coverage for the acute stroke service, including urgent Emergency Department evaluations and inpatient consultations, with individual case review for each case by the attending.
-The fellow will be required to obtain history, perform physical and neurological examinations, review all diagnostic studies, and write a detailed note on all patients seen as "code stroke".
+The fellow will be required to obtain a history, perform physical and neurological examinations, review all diagnostic studies, and write a detailed note on all patients seen as a "code stroke".

 Each fellow, whether on or off service, attends one half-day clinic session per week under the supervision of a stroke service attending.
 The clinic will consist primarily of stroke patients (new and follow up from inpatient hospitalization).
-However, unoccupied slots may be given to general neurology patients.
+However, on occasion, unoccupied slots may be given to general neurology patients.
 The fellow who does not have a clinic session will respond to stroke pager calls while the clinic session for the other fellow is in progress.

-Each fellow will also spend a cumulative total of two months in Neurosonology and Neuroradiology, where they will observe and learn interpretation of various imaging and vascular ultrasound studies, and two months in stroke-related Research.
+Each fellow will also spend a cumulative total of two months in Neurosonology and Neuroradiology, where they will observe and learn interpretation of various imaging and vascular ultrasound studies, and two months in stroke-related research.
 These rotations will take place during off service periods, one week at a time.
 An additional cumulative elective time of one month, when off service, may include rotations focusing on additional research or neurosonology, neurosurgery, interventional neuroradiology, or rehabilitation according to the individual interests of the fellow.